Descriptions of Individual Sectors

 Policies Common to All Sectors

-- Non-College courses used to fulfill the Sector Requirement are counted as College courses in calculating total credits needed for graduation.
+- Non-Arts & Sciences courses used to fulfill the Sector Requirement are counted as Arts & Sciences courses in calculating total credits needed for graduation.

 Courses taken to fulfill the Sector Requirement must be taken for a letter grade, not pass/fail.
 Any passing grade, from A+ through D, is acceptable in order for a course to fulfill the Sector Requirement.

-- Students in majors that allow courses from both the Living World and Physical World to fulfill their major requirements are permitted to double count two courses toward the Major and the Sector Requirement—one each in the Living World and Physical World sectors.
-Majors in which this double counting is permitted include, but are not limited to, Biological Basis of Behavior, Biology, Biophysics and Earth Science.
+- Students in majors that allow courses from both the Living World and Physical World to fulfill their major requirements will have both Sectors auto-completed—one each in the Living World and Physical World sectors.
+Majors which have two Sectors auto-completed include, but are not limited to, Neuroscience, Biology, Biophysics and Earth Science.

 - There is no limit to the number of courses that may be double counted between General Education Requirements and requirements for a minor.